 What Are The Signs Of Being Obsessed With Someone?

-Before we talk about how to stop being obsessed with someone, it’s essential to understand what obsession means and looks like.
-It is characterized by some hallmark behavior patterns and thought processes.
 Nandita explains, “There are a few preliminary signs one can watch out for.
 It all begins with the amount of time you invest in thinking about them or being with them.
-Obsessive thoughts are very intrusive and hamper your health – they affect the way you eat, drink, sleep, and work.
+Obsessive thoughts are very intrusive and hamper your health – They affect the way you eat, drink, sleep, and work.
 It’s best to be mindful of the warning signs of being obsessed with someone.”

 And how true is that?
-Educating yourself about the psychology behind the obsession is vital – it prevents you from slipping into unhealthy patterns.
-Let’s take a quick look at these signs before we discuss how to stop being obsessed with someone you love or hate:
+Educating yourself about the psychology behind obsession vs. love is vital – It prevents you from slipping into unhealthy patterns and helps you regain control in life.
+Let’s take a quick look at these signs before we discuss how to stop being obsessed with someone you love:

 1. Jealousy and controlling behavior